chanzuckerberg/open-science/collections/_data_sharing/data_dryad.md

 ![Example of files in a Dryad data entry](../../images/dryad_data_files.png)

-There are occassionally cases in which data an author chooses to publish the data under an embargo: information about the data entry is published and visible, though the data files themselves cannot be viewed or downloaded until a specified date.
+There are occassionally cases in which an author chooses to publish the data under an embargo: information about the data entry is published and visible, though the data files themselves cannot be viewed or downloaded until a specified date.
 The image below was taken prior to the October 27, 2021 publication data for [this data entry](https://datadryad.org/stash/dataset/doi:10.6086/D1WQ1R),